NUbots/NUgan/README.md

 The repository contains a pretrained base model that will map semi-synthetic soccer field images to real soccer field images.
 This model can then be fine-tuned to a specific field by training from the base model with a dataset of real images of a specific field.
 When training is run, without specifying to continue an existing fine-tuning trained model, the pretrained base will be loaded.

 ### Prerequisites

+This code has been tested on Windows with Anaconda and Linux Mint.

 Clone the repository